aman0046/CPP-STL-Library/README.md

 # UNORDERED MULTIMAPS IN C++

-An `unordered_multimap` is a data structure that stores elements in a mapped fashion.
+- An `unordered_multimap` is a data structure that stores elements in a mapped fashion.
 Each element has a key value and mapped value, essentially storing key-value pairs.
-Similar to a map, a multimap allows multiple elements to have the same keys.
+- Multimap is similar to a map with the addition that `multiple elements can have the same keys`.

-Keys in an `unordered_multimap` are not sorted, meaning there is no particular order.
-This data structure is implemented using Hash Tables.
+- Keys in an `unordered_multimap` are not sorted, meaning there is no particular order.
+- Implemented using `Hash Tables`.

 ## Declaring multimap